open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 More examples can be found in [log_processor](mmengine.logging.LogProcessor).

-## Custom log
+## Customize log

-The logging system could not only log the `loss`, `lr`, .etc, but can also collect and output the the custom log.
+The logging system could not only log the `loss`, `lr`, .etc but also collect and output the custom log.
 For example, if we want to statistic the intermediate `loss`:

 ```python
 from mmengine.logging import MessageHub